krleitch/ansible-awx-deployment/README.md

 # ansible-playbooks
-Install, setup, and run ansible awx on your ec2 hosts https://github.com/ansible/awx
+Install, setup, and run ansible awx on your ec2 hosts or run local https://github.com/ansible/awx

 run: